 Knowing your way around the new laws

-Over the past year, a series of amendments to the Residential Tenancies Act have come into effect.
+In recent years, a series of amendments to the Residential Tenancies Act have come into effect.
 These amendments have drastically changed the landscape for landlords by providing new restrictions around grounds for terminating a tenancy, the frequency of rent increases and the ability for tenants to make minor changes to a property (to name a few).
 In addition to the amendments to the Residential Tenancies Act, the Healthy Homes Standards (which came into effect July 2019) are now enforceable with all privately managed rentals needing to comply with these standards as of 1st July 2021.
 These standards outline the minimum heating, insulation, ventilation, moisture ingress and drainage, and draught stopping requirements for rental properties.
 According to Sharon Cullwick, executive officer of the New Zealand Property Investors Federation, the implementation of the Healthy Homes Standards is challenging for investors as many people are unsure what they need to do in order to comply.
 Property managers can provide you with expert advice on these changes to legislation which can help reduce the risk of receiving a fine.
 At EVES, we have our own Healthy Homes coordinator who’s sole focus is assisting our owners to meet these news standards within the required compliance dates.

 Why you need an EVES Property Manager to take care of your rental investment

 There is a lot more labour and admin involved in managing your own rental property than can be anticipated.
 With cleaning, advertising, screening tenants, conducting inspections, annual rent reviews, liaising with contractors, and keeping up to date on the latest changes to property laws, logistically it can be a monumental task.
 Engaging a property manager can save you time, money and stress, so contact one of our EVES Property Managers today to find out what we can do for you https://www.evesrentals.co.nz/our-people